hyperagon/Hexano/README.md

 # Hexano
-An hexagonal piano.
+A piano with hexagonal keys.
 Vibe coded but it required me to correct several things

 - Everything is packedn into a single *HTML* file
 - Let's you pick different kinds of Wave